-Installation of a pulling iron on an existing vault wall shall meet the following requirements:

-- Pulling iron and wall design calculation and drawings shall be stamped by a licensed Civil Engineering PE.
-These calculations and drawings shall be submitted to SCL for review and approval. - Drawing detail shall include pulling iron detail, anchor detail, and existing wall details, as well as layout of the pulling iron and the cable entrance. - The concrete masonry unit (CMU) wall that a pulling iron will be anchored to shall be fully grouted. - A pulling test shall be required for any pulling iron installed on an existing wall. - Pulling iron installation shall meet a minimum testing load of 7500 lb.
+Pulling iron and wall design calculation and drawings shall be stamped by a licensed Civil Engineering PE.
+These calculations and drawings shall be submitted to SCL for review and approval.

+Drawing detail shall include pulling iron detail, anchor detail, and existing wall details, as well as layout of the pulling iron and the cable entrance.

+The concrete masonry unit (CMU) wall that a pulling iron will be anchored to shall be fully grouted.

+A pulling test shall be required for any pulling iron installed on an existing wall.

+Pulling iron installation shall meet a minimum testing load of 7500 lb for five minutes.

+Testing shall be performed by a certified, non-destructive testing company.